DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/addrequesthooks.md

 --------- | ---- | ------------
 `hooks`    | RequestHook subclass | A [RequestLogger](../requestlogger/README.md), [RequestMock](../requestmock/README.md) or custom user-defined hook.

-> The `t.addRequestHooks` method uses the rest operator which allows you to pass multiple hooks as parameters or arrays of hooks.
+> The `t.addRequestHooks` method uses the rest operator that allows you to pass multiple hooks as parameters or arrays of hooks.

 Once a request hook is attached, it intercepts HTTP requests sent during the subsequent test actions.